optimagic-dev/optimagic/docs/source/development/how-to.md

 1. Contributions are validated in two main ways.
 We run a comprehensive test suite to ensure compatibility with the existing codebase and employ [pre-commit hooks](https://effective-programming-practices.vercel.app/git/pre_commits/objectives_materials.html) to maintain quality and adherence to our style guidelines.
-Opening a PR triggers estimagic's
+Opening a PR (see paragraph 7 below) triggers estimagic's
    [Continuous Integration (CI)](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration)
-   workflow, which runs the full `pytest` suite, pre-commit hooks, and other checks on a remote server (see paragraph 7 below).
+   workflow, which runs the full `pytest` suite, pre-commit hooks, and other checks on a remote server.

    You can also run the test suite locally for [debugging](https://effective-programming-practices.vercel.app/debugging/pdbp/objectives_materials.html):